Travel Abroad Current COVID-19 Procedures

 For the purposes of this document, the terms “student,” “participant,” and “passenger” mean any person taking part in any Davidson-Davie Community College study abroad program, including current Davidson-Davie Community College students, faculty, and staff, as well as any external community members.

-All of the following conditions must be met in order for programs to proceed:
+The following conditions must be met in order for programs to automatically proceed:

 - Department of State (U.S. DOS) travel advisory for the host country is at a level 1 or 2